lucagoc/fuzzy-rotary-phone/README.md

 # fuzzy-rotary-phone
-Appllege's repository, a simple WebView based based on Java for Android.
+Appllege's repository, a simple WebView to consult the homework for my college before using Pronote.
+Originally created 4 years ago, based on Java for Android.

+Latest released version : 2.0R